Assam: Armed mob kills Royal Bengal Tiger in Golaghat

 Ready for a challenge?
 Click here to take our quiz and show off your knowledge!

-Forest department officials confirmed the recovery of the tiger’s carcass later in the day, noting that several body parts, including its skin, teeth, ears, and legs, had been removed.
+Assam Forest Department officials confirmed the recovery of the tiger’s carcass later in the day, noting that several body parts, including its skin, teeth, ears, and legs, had been removed.

 A formal case has been registered, and authorities are actively working to identify and trace the individuals involved in the illegal killing.